AhmedBasuliman6528/Hardware_Project/README.md

 You can also find the AI file for the case design.
 Make sure to download Adobe Illustrator.

 ## CODE
-Here is the code used in this project
+Code available for this project in .python code.